nginxinc/kubernetes-ingress/site/content/installation/integrations/app-protect-waf-v5/installation.md

 ### Enabling WAF v5

 Start by setting `controller.appprotect.enable` to `true` in your Helm values.
-This will the standard App Protect WAF fetatures.
+This will the standard App Protect WAF features.
 Afterwords, set `controller.approtect.v5` to `true`.
 This ensures that both the `waf-enforcer` and `waf-config-mgr` containers are deployed alongside the NGINX Ingress Controller containers.
 These two additional containers are required when using App Protect WAF v5.